-Week 8: Regression discontinuity; fixed effects; difference in difference models
+Week 8: Regression discontinuity; fixed effects; difference in difference models make.

-On successfully completing this course, students should have an understanding of the central role of causality in the social sciences and they should be able to cast a critical eye on the causal claims that social scientists make.
 Students should also have acquired a thorough knowledge of the potential outcomes approach to causality, the central role of assumptions in identifying causal effects, and they should be able to estimate a wide range of models for causal inference.